 IMPORTANT: Please fill in each column of your business activity(ies) with a dollar amount or zero (0) or processing errors will result.
-Also, write "Form G-49" and your license number on the check, if applicable, so that it may be properly credited if it is accidentally separated from the tax return.
+Also, write "GE", tax year, and your license number on your check or money order, if applicable, so that it may be properly credited if it is accidentally separated from the tax return.